RDanover/Playlist-Creator/README.md

 The user will input the song name and artist, and the playlist they created will be outputted.
 The songs will not actually play but will instead say "Now playing \<insert songname>\."

 ### Feature
-Users can also choose to play, skip, and shuffle songs.
+Users can also choose to play their entire playlist, shuffle play their playlist, and hide songs to keep them from playing.
 In addition, they will be able to name the playlist and have the option to see a summary of their music habits (similar to Spotify Wrapped).
 Our songs will be held in a vector as pointers make it convenient to add and remove songs, and to change the order for the shuffle feature.

 ## Phase II